BabylonJS/OldDocumentationSite/content/How_To/Importer/How_to_use_AssetsManager.md

 PG_TITLE: How to use AssetsManager
 ---

-# How To Load Files with Assests Manager
+# How To Load Files with Assets Manager

 In order to help developers load multiple assets, Babylon.js (starting with version 1.14) introduced the AssetsManager class.